Heceta Head Lighthouse and former residence (now the residence is a B&B).

 Waves at Cape Kiwanda rebound off the cliff and head back out.
 The collision of an outgoing wave with an incoming wave produces marvelous dancing-wave splashes.

 Mount St Helens and Indian Paintbrush.
 After two days of rain, the mountain was again visible in the morning.
 3rd place in Digital Nature, N4C, Sept 2017

 Sunset at Bandon Beach.

-Looking into the Frenel lens.
+Looking into the Fresnel lens.